 The Sharples family ensures our children are resilient learners, healthy and aspirational citizens.
 We will create a love of lifelong learning that extends beyond the classroom as a result of an enriching curriculum.
 The school community will make a difference by fostering respect and tolerance of each other as unique individuals.
-A message from Mr. Lloyd Hello and welcome to Year 4 with Mr. Lloyd, Mrs. Giovinazzo, Mrs. Munshi and Mrs Ingram o Mrs. Munshi
+A message from Miss Slater Hello and welcome to Year 4 with Miss Slater and Mrs Mayat